learn-co-curriculum/dsc-statistical-power-anova-introduction/README.md

 ## Summary

 Without a good understanding of experimental design, it's easy to end up drawing false conclusions.
-In this section you'll cover a range of tools and techniques to deepen your understanding of hypothesis testing and ensure that you design experiments rigorously and interpret them thoughtfully.
+In this section, you'll cover a range of tools and techniques to deepen your understanding of hypothesis testing and ensure that you design experiments rigorously and interpret them thoughtfully.